Japan City Guides: Iga-Ueno, Mie Prefecture 伊賀上野

 Iga-Ueno is an area of Iga City in Mie prefecture, at the top of the Kii Peninsula.
 Iga-Ueno is famous as the birthplace of the haiku poet, Basho, for being one of the two foremost places in Japan where ninja were trained, and for its beautifully reconstructed Ueno Castle.

-- Referred to as Iga-Ueno to differentiate the town from Ueno in Tokyo
+It is referred to as "Iga-Ueno" to differentiate the town from Ueno in Tokyo.

 A testament to the ninja's awesome combat power came in 1580 when a samurai army of 10,000 men under the command of warlord Oda Nobunaga's son, Nobukatsu, was decimated by a few hundred highly-skilled ninja warriors.

-The museum has two further exhibition halls.
+The Iga-ryu Ninja Museum has two further exhibition halls.
 The first uses audio-visual displays to demonstrate ninja techniques as well as displays of ninja weaponry (including shuriken - projectiles such as throwing stars and knives), armor and espionage tools.

 Listen to the sounds of the Ninja Demonstration

-The highlight of the tour is the hourly ninja demonstration where present-day inheritors of the ninja tradition show off their fearsome skills in an action-packed and entertaining display of combat using real weapons: straight ninja swords, shuriken and sickles.
-These guys are for real and it shows, though the preformance also includes a fair amount of Japanese variety entertainment as well as martial arts.
+The highlight of the Ninja Museum tour is the hourly ninja demonstration where present-day inheritors of the ninja tradition show off their fearsome skills in an action-packed and entertaining display of combat using real weapons: straight ninja swords, shuriken and sickles.
+These guys are for real and it shows, though the performances also includes a fair amount of Japanese variety entertainment as well as martial arts.